top of page

 How Fall Weather Affects Skin & Coat

 Seasonal changes don’t just bring sniffles.
 The swing from humid summer days to drier, cooler nights, plus more indoor heating can dry out skin and dull coats.
-Signs to look for:
+Signs to look for include:

 • Flaky or itchy skin